 Data Usage in the Telecom Industry: How to Stop Your Data Lake from Becoming a Swamp

 In order to implement analytics for telecom industry purposes, it is important to create synergy between three elements – people, processes and tools.
-After all, people are the drivers of a CSP’s success, so, although processes are becoming ever more automated and tools more advanced, these are worth little without a culture of innovative thinking that focuses on their application and monetization.

 An example would be new ways of thinking about how data are stored – traditionally in silos that create barriers to communication between domains.
 Virtualization lets CSPs remove such barriers and unify the various pools of the data lake.
 To prevent this unified body of data from becoming an unmanageable swamp, smart organizations establish desired outcomes (use cases) related to data and then work back to create a road map that will get them there.